How Sifu's kung fu combat works, with 7 new video clips

 On defense, the right trigger is bound to dodge, while the left trigger parries attacks when timed correctly, or can be held down to block incoming attacks until a meter fills and your guard is broken.

 Sifu reminds me most of Absolver when an incoming strike is evaded and turns into wind.
 My hope is that finesse feels even better in Sifu where there are no networking or PvP balance concerns to get in the way of whatever feels best.
-As an observer, I love the way the protagonist leaves ghost trails as he slips and rolls under and around punches and kicks; it's not one animation.
+(The possibilities here might be underexplored given how many fighting games include multiplayer.)
+As just an observer right now, I love the way the protagonist leaves ghost trails as he slips and rolls under and around punches and kicks; it's not one animation.
 There's a bit of that in the clip below.

 When you fill an enemy's guard meter, an on-screen prompt displays which two buttons to press to perform a finishing takedown, which restores a little of your health (and empties theirs).
 You don't see those prompts in any of these clips, because Sloclap doesn't want to show the temporary UI, but whenever the protagonist takes someone out with a flashy move, imagine that a pair of buttons appeared on their chest first.